garritfra/garrit.xyz/content/posts/2022-09-22-kubernetes-is-a-domain-specific-database.md

 ---
 title: Kubernetes is a domain specific database
 date: "2022-09-22"
-tags: "note, 100DaysToOffload, infrastructure, kubernetes"
+tags: "note, 100DaysToOffload, infrastructure, kubernetes, tech"
 ---

 I just finished listening to [an